© 2024 Kansas City Public Radio

 You’ve found yourself in a city of winners.
 Kansas City has die-hard loyalties to our sports teams — from high school to the professional level.

-Obviously, the Kansas City Chiefs won the Super Bowl twice in the span of four years: in 2020 and in 2023.
-You might be familiar with star quarterback Patrick Mahomes, double Super Bowl MVP and Sports Illustrated sportsperson of the year.
+Obviously, the Kansas City Chiefs won the Super Bowl three in the span of five years: in 2020, 2023 and 2024.
+You might be familiar with star quarterback Patrick Mahomes, triple Super Bowl MVP and Sports Illustrated sportsperson of the year.

 Then there are the Kansas City Royals.
 Even though this doesn't seem to be their year (again), they’re two time world champions (most recently in 2015) and the town never gives up on them.

-The Current's brand new stadium willopen on the Berkeley Riverfront in 2024, the first women's soccer-specific arena built anywhere in the world!
+The Current's brand new stadium opened on the Berkeley Riverfront in 2024, the first women's soccer-specific arena built anywhere in the world!
+CPKC Stadium was one of the reasons the New York Times named Kansas City one of 52 must-visit places in the entire world.

 Finally, our weird bi-state situation extends to crazy commitment to college sports.
 Passions run so high that loyalties to the Kansas Jayhawks and Missouri Tigers fans have been known to divide families.